Ryan-Pierce-Shoelace/The-List--GameOff-2024-Secrets/README.md

 We did most of the work on this gamejam in a single weekend with a lot more polish after that, this pushed us to focus on core mechanics and atmospheric storytelling rather than complex features.

 The wildcards this year also really helped us find a tone for our project.
 Making everything black, white and grey really improved the atmosphere, and helped with getting an art style that felt cohesive.

-Special thansks to Shramper  https://shramper.itch.io/ for improving the player sprite
+Special thanks to Shramper for providing us with an upgraded player sprite.
+Check out their work : https://shramper.itch.io/